Do our global policy makers welcome Scottish Separatism?

 Culture, mainly via the entertainment and news industries

-Finance, facilitating the acquisition of strategic natural resources and exerting power of national governments
+Finance, facilitating the acquisition of strategic natural resources and exerting power over national governments

 Military might, ability to resolve disputes by force or to destabilise potential rivals should the other means of persuasion and coercion fail.